RealityETH/subjectivocracy/operations.md

                         RealityETHFork2.submitAnswerByArbitrator(contest_question_id, 0)
                     RealityETH.freeze()

-    [ On fork date, someone can do [Complete an arbitrator removal] and [Cancel an arbitrator removal] on the respective chains. ]
 ```
+Next step:
+* Wait for the fork date, then anyone can [Complete an arbitrator removal](complete-an-arbitrator-removal) on one chain and [Cancel an arbitrator removal](cancel-an-arbitrator-removal) on the other.

 ### Cancel a governance proposition when we fork over a different governance proposition
 ```